MissConstruction/MissConstruction/README.md

 ![5g791n](https://github.com/user-attachments/assets/b1d72ca2-de5e-4a17-8f8a-ac93b70a5c87) I'm Pansexual and Nonbinary !!(｡･∀･)ﾉﾞ![vaxhez](https://github.com/user-attachments/assets/3f155d2d-e8d1-48c4-8d6b-78037e5a5764)

-i ABSOLUTELY adore Seals, Ferrets, Snow leopards, Maned wolves, foxes, snakes, doves, rabbits, swans, cats and dogs!! \(@^0^@)/
+i ABSOLUTELY adore Seals, Ferrets, Snow leopards, Caterpillars, Maned wolves, foxes, snakes, doves, rabbits, swans, cats and dogs!! \(@^0^@)/

 If i'm quiet, it doesn't mean i'm bored of you/hate you, i just don't know what to say at times, but as we get close, the moe and more talkative i get!!
 I also get attached really easily, so i'm really sorry if i get annoying ! i REALLY love drawing / making skins for my friends!! i really love seeing them happy <3 i also ADORE making ocs together with oomfs LIKE HELL YEAH??????
 I'LL INSTANTLY AGREE, NO NEED TO EVEN ASK!!! (╹ڡ╹ )